msajad79/Burgers_equation_CFD/README.md

         MAX_CONV_COND=0.01
     )
     ```
-Note: you can pass any solver functions. in this case we use thomas algorythms for solve keller box. this function implement in utils.py file.
+Note: you can pass any solver functions. in this case we use thomas algorithms for solve keller box. this function implement in utils.py file.

 # Plots outputs
 you can call this function and analysis U, V and W.